-Use Irradiance Map – When enabled, the Irradiance Map approximates diffuse indirect illumination for the material.
-If this is off, brute force GI is used.
+Use Irradiance Map – When enabled, the Irradiance Map will be used to approximate diffuse indirect illumination for the material.
+If this is off, brute force GI will be used.
 You can use this for objects in the scene which have small details and are not approximated very well by the Irradiance Map.

 Generate GI – Controls the GI generated by the material.